A Subset Of The Sample Space Is Called A An

 • Misconception 1: Mutually exclusive events are always independent.
 This is incorrect.
 In fact, mutually exclusive events are dependent (unless one of the events has a probability of 0).
 If two events are mutually exclusive, knowing that one has occurred means the other cannot occur, thus affecting its probability.

 • Misconception 2: Independent events never influence each other.
 While the probability of an independent event is not influenced by another, the information that an independent event has occurred can still be relevant in some contexts.
-For example, even if two coin flips are independent, knowing the outcome of the first flip might inform your strategy for a betting game.
+To give you an idea, even if two coin flips are independent, knowing the outcome of the first flip might inform your strategy for a betting game.

 • Misconception 3: Probability is always intuitive.
 Probability can be counterintuitive.
 The "gambler's fallacy," for instance, is the belief that if something happens more frequently than normal during a given period, it will happen less frequently in the future (or vice versa), even when the events are independent.